-Keeping the interiors of our cars and trucks cool and comfortable has been possible since HVAC was pioneered around 70 years ago.
+Ever since the 1950s, cars and trucks have been built with either standard or optional climate control systems.
 The lifeblood of the air conditioning system is a refrigerant called R134a.
 The refrigerant emits cold air after a simple thermal reaction, and it creates a slight excess of water as it travels through all the HVAC components on your GMC C25/C2500 Suburban.
-Between your A/C condenser and the expansion valve is the receiver drier, and it absorbs the water in the line and stores it in a desiccant so the refrigerant can cool your interior.
-Each time your vehicle's air conditioning gets serviced and parts are replaced, you must change your GMC C25/C2500 Suburban A/C receiver drier or accumulator.
+Your car's A/C receiver drier is installed between the condenser and the expansion valve, and it separates the water from the refrigerant so that it can go on to cool your passenger compartment.
+Any time you perform work on your air conditioning system, you must change your GMC C25/C2500 Suburban A/C receiver drier or accumulator.